Economy of Singapore: Banking

 Singapore is considered a global financial hub by many leading financial analysts, economists and politicians, with Singapore banks offering world-class corporate bank account facilities.
 In the 2020 Global Financial Centres Index, Singapore was ranked as having the sixth most competitive financial sector in the world, and the fourth most competitive in Asia.
 These include multiple currencies, internet banking, telephone banking, current accounts, savings accounts, debit and credit cards, fixed term deposits and wealth management services.
 DBS, OCBC and UOB are the three major local banks of Singapore.
 In 2020, MAS granted license to digital banks for the first time.
 GXS Bank and MariBank are the two largest digital banks in Singapore.

 Singapore has also attracted assets formerly held in Swiss banks for several reasons, including new taxes imposed on Swiss accounts and a weakening of Swiss bank secrecy.
 Credit Suisse, the second largest Swiss bank, moved its head of international private banking to Singapore in 2005.
 For this, the country has also been dubbed the "Switzerland of Asia".

+In June 2026 Deputy Prime Minister Gan Kim Yong announced that Singapore will launch a gold clearing system in a bid to secure its position as a gold reserve amidst rising interest in the precious metal.
+The system is set to be active by October 2026 and will partner with six banks.
+DBS Group, one of the partner institutions, later announced it would begin offering tokenized physical gold to customers, with each token backed by a gram of gold.

-Biotechnology
+Biotechnology and pharmaceutical

 Singapore has been aggressively developing its biotechnology industry.
-Hundred of millions of dollars were invested into the sector to build up infrastructure, fund research and development and to recruit top international scientists to Singapore.
-Leading drug makers, such as GlaxoSmithKline (GSK), Pfizer and Merck & Co., have set up plants in Singapore.
+Hundreds of millions of dollars were invested into the sector to build up infrastructure, fund research and development, and to recruit top international scientists to Singapore.
+Leading drug makers, such as GlaxoSmithKline (GSK), Pfizer and Merck & Co., have set up plants in Tuas Biomedical Park.
 In 2006 GSK invested another S$300 million to build another plant to produce paediatric vaccines, its first such facility in Asia.
 Pharmaceuticals now account for more than 8% of the country's manufacturing production.
-In 2022, the biopharma industry of Singapore accounted for manufacturing output of USD 18 billion a year, a value that had tripled during two decades.
+In 2022, the biopharma industry of Singapore accounted for manufacturing output of US$18 billion a year, a value that had tripled during two decades.

+Biopolis serves as the main research and development centre for biomedical sciences in Singapore.

+Chemical

+Singapore's chemical industry is a cornerstone of its manufacturing sector, ranking among the world's top 10 energy and chemicals hub.
+Centered in Jurong Island, it specializes in petroleum, petrochemicals and high-value specialty chemicals, accounting for roughly 15.9% of Singapore's value-added manufacturing sector.
+The industry is shifting toward sustainability, decarbonization, and advanced manufacturing.

+Defence

+Singapore's defence industry is a growing, technology-based sector, with its industry is led by ST Engineering and supported by the Defence Science and Technology Agency and DSO National Laboratories for development of military technologies and capabilities.